tyleretters/nor.the-rn.info/music.md

 <div class="row row-music">

 <div class="col-md-3" markdown="1">
-In one-dimensional complex dynamics, the connectedness locus is a subset of the parameter space of rational functions, which consists of those parameters for which the corresponding Julia set is connected.
+"In one-dimensional complex dynamics, the connectedness locus is a subset of the parameter space of rational functions, which consists of those parameters for which the corresponding Julia set is connected."

 — Wikipedia
 </div>